Threatened by war, Ukrainian paintings find safe haven in Switzerland

 The crates in which the paintings were transported from Ukraine, weeks after the Kyiv gallery’s windows were shattered by the shock of a nearby shell, are also on display.

-Vakulenko said it was impossible to insure the paintings crossing Ukraine, so the shipment was accompanied by security on its two-day journey to the Polish border.
+Vakulenko said it was impossible to insure the paintings crossed Ukraine, so the shipment was accompanied by security on its two-day journey to the Polish border.

 “The most important thing was keeping secrecy of the cargo’s movement on the territory of Ukraine,” Vakulenko said.
 “The details of the movement of cargo were known only to a very limited circle of people directly related to the process of transportation and security.”